 Hera Grímsdóttir is the managing director of the Development division.
 Hera has a master's degree in civil engineering with a focus on construction and decision-making, as well as an MBA degree from the University of Reykjavík.
 Since 2018, she has been the president of Reykjavík University's Faculty of Industry and Technology, but was previously the director of the construction department at the school's Faculty of Technology and Engineering.
 Hera has extensive management and project management experience in complex projects.
 She previously worked at the engineering firm EFLA, first in the energy department and later in the construction department.
 Between 2011 and 2015, she managed international high-tech projects at the prosthetics manufacturer Össur.

-Sólrún Kristjánsdóttir, head of human resources management, completed a BA in pedagogy and teaching from the University of Iceland in 1998 and a masters in Strategy and Business Administration from the same university in 2004.
+Sólrún Kristjánsdóttir is the Managing Director of Veitur Utilities , completed a BA in pedagogy and teaching from the University of Iceland in 1998 and a masters in Strategy and Business Administration from the same university in 2004.
 She started working in human resources management at Reykjavik Energy in 2004, was in charge of staff development from 2006 and head of human resources from 2012.
 Sólrún previously worked as a teacher and consultant at Stuðlar, a state rehab centre for young people.

 Reynir Guðjónsson is head of safety at Reykjavik Energy.
 He has a long track record in this field.
 He worked for the Capital Area Fire Department for many years and was a safety representative for Rio Tinto-Alcan and quality manager there.
 He also worked as a prevention officer at the VÍS insurance company for two years.